saurabhannadate93/saurabhannadate93.github.io/_posts/2018-11-30-Promotional-Sales-Evaluation-A-Predictive-Model.md

 </figcaption>
 </figure>

-### Classification Model: Binary Logistic Regression
+### CLASSIFICATION MODEL: BINARY LOGISTIC REGRESSION

 To create a logistic regression model, the response variable **logtargamt** received the necessary transformation into a binary variable.
 This binary variable has a value of 1 if logtargamt > 0 and a value of 0 if logtargamt = 0.
 Our preliminary model included all the variables we created, in addition to the **recency, frequency, amount, and time on file** variables that were included in the original dataset.
 These included the time-related variables we had created - **total quantity, dollar amount, binary flag if any orders have been placed in given time frame, and time on file in given time frame - for 1 month, 3 months, 6 months, and 12 months**, in addition to our **qty** variable and the numerous interaction variables we created.
 We also included the **Mgroup** and **Fgroup** aggregated category variables along with the most significant category variables as found through our random forest model.